-This includes helping you learn to play simplified acoustic guitar and to sing comfortably.
-You will learn how to teach students songs with confidence, lead them successfully in singing together, and also how to facilitate collaborative student songwriting for learning as part of your academic lessons!
+Everyone learns to play simplified ukulele and acoustic guitar and to sing comfortably.
+They learn how to teach students songs with confidence, lead them successfully in singing together, and also how to facilitate collaborative student songwriting and instrument playing as part of academic lessons!

-We want our classes to be a place you can get everything you need to learn to make and lead songs for learning… and more.
-Our work exists to encourage you to discover, trust, and grow your artistic teaching skills through music and unleash the power of learning through embedding lesson content in unforgettable, fun songs.
+We want our classes to be a place teachers can get everything they need to learn to make and lead songs for learning… and more.
+Our work exists to encourage them to discover, trust, and grow their artistic teaching skills through music and unleash the power of learning through embedding lesson content in unforgettable, fun songs.

 Teacher training classes are a stress free learning environment.
 Our trainers are warm and non-judgmental people with lots of classroom experience.
-They are here to support you.
 The curriculum is paced to match the abilities and needs of each group of teachers.
-Practice is great but we don’t require it.
-Our motto is Just Show Up….most of the time.

 Many wonderful new friendships emerge between teachers and participants in GITC classes.
-We encourage a musical buddy system so you can have another teacher in your school with whom you can team up for co-leading music times.
+We encourage a musical buddy system so teachers have another teacher with whom to team up for co-leading music times.
 Teachers from several schools in a region can participate together in the same class, and this really builds a sense of belonging to the larger teaching community, a neat extra benefit of participating.

 Truthfully, many teachers refer to their weekly GITC class as their “music therapy of the week.”

-We hope this will be your experience too because heavens knows, you work hard and having a relaxed, supportive, creative place to go once a week after school can feel pretty good.
-Especially when it also boosts student test scores by having the kids do something you and they enjoy.
+Are YOU a teacher?
+We hope this will be your experience too because heavens knows, you work hard.
+Having a relaxed, supportive, creative place to go once a week after school can feel pretty good.
+Especially when it also boosts student motivation to learn together while doing something you and they enjoy.

-GITC is not expensive.
-Our goal it to make trainings and supplies free for you.
-We are committed to providing you with a guitar you can borrow while you are learning to play, and musical supplies you can use at no charge and keep forever.
-We are also committed to keeping our beginning level programs totally free of charge.
+GITC works hard to make training and supplies free for you.
+We are committed to providing you with a guitar you can borrow and a uke you may keep while you are learning to play, and musical supplies you can use at no charge and keep forever.

 Sometimes we need your help to start a program.
 In the instances when we don’t have enough charitable funding in place but enough teachers want to start a program- and if everything lines up, we can set up a donation program to make it fly with local support.
 All donations are tax deductible and we are constantly raising money to bring the programs to more teachers without charging tuition.